ihawp/bcit-capstone-demo/README.md

 The packages needed for these things are already included in ```package.json``` (checkout ```package.json```).

-Checkout this repository for an example of an implementation with authenticated admin accounts https://github.com/ihawp/cms-portfolio.
+Checkout [this repository](https://github.com/ihawp/cms-portfolio) for an example of an implementation with authenticated admin accounts.

-A next step for the repository mentioned above would be adding roles and utilizing the authentication system on the public facing ***/frontend*** React app.

 ---